Anal cancer: Prognosis

 Median survival rates for people with distant metastases range from 8 to 34 months.
-Surgical resection with permanent colostomies was the standard treatment until the 1970s, yielding 5-year overall survival of approximately 50%.
+Surgical resection with permanent colostomies was the standard treatment until the 1970s, yielding a 5-year overall survival of approximately 50%.
 The best overall survival rates are seen after combined radiation therapy combined with chemotherapy (5-FU + Mitomycin) in people with T2N0 and T3N0 categories of disease (5-y overall survival: 82%).
-The 5-year overall survival rates of patients with T4 with no involved lymph nodes, T3 with involved lymph nodes, and T4 with involved lymph nodes disease after the combined treatment is 57%, 57%, and 42%, respectively.
+The 5-year overall survival rates of patients with T4 with no involved lymph nodes, T3 with involved lymph nodes, and T4 with involved lymph nodes disease after the combined treatment are 57%, 57%, and 42%, respectively.

+Radiation therapy side effects (and occurrence rates) include acute (27%) and late (17%) dermatological toxicities, acute (14%) and late (27%) gastrointestinal toxicities, and chronic pelvic radiation disease (1-10%), e.g., irreversible lumbosacral plexopathy.

 Epidemiology

-Worldwide in 2002 there were an estimated 30,400 new cases of anal cancer.
+Worldwide, in 2002, there were an estimated 30,400 new cases of anal cancer.
 With approximately equal fractions in the developing (15,900) and developed (14,500) countries.
 An estimated 90% (27,400) were attributable to human papillomavirus (HPV).

 United States

-In 2014 about 7,060 new cases of anal cancer were diagnosed in the United States (4,430 in women and 2,630 in men).
+In 2014, about 7,060 new cases of anal cancer were diagnosed in the United States (4,430 in women and 2,630 in men).
 It is typically found in adults, average age early 60s.
 In 2019, an estimated 8,300 adults will be diagnosed with anal cancer.

 In the United States, an estimated 800 to 900 people die of anal cancer annually.